ravi-u4/GrabMyPasses/README.md

 ---

 ## 🚀 Overview

+**GrabMyPasses** is a full-stack digital event management and secure ticketing ecosystem designed for college fests and university events.
+It replaces manual, error-prone ticketing workflows with a secure, digital-first system that handles everything from registration to real-time on-ground check-ins.

 The platform provides end-to-end functionality to ensure a seamless experience for both attendees and organizers.
 It is optimized for high-traffic college environments and utilizes serverless architecture for scalability.